cmondi151/cmondi151/README.md

 # Introduction
 ---
 Hello - my name is Colin, and I have a passion for data...
-It has the ability to turn complicated observations, patterns, and behaviors into meaningful insights; this fascinating, groundbreaking capability plays a key role in building a better future for all mankind!
-In today’s information-rich society, we’re just starting to recognize that data-driven decisions have more predictable & positive outcomes.
-But as more information becomes available, there will always be an endless improvement regarding how we utilize data.
+In today’s information-rich society, many organizations have started practicing data-driven decision-making (DDDM).
+This practice will have the most transformative impact on a business, resulting in more intelligent and ethical decision-making.
+My passion for data stems from its ability to turn complicated observations, patterns, and behaviors into meaningful insights; this fascinating, groundbreaking capability plays a key role in building a better future for society as a whole!
+As more and more information becomes available, there will always be an endless improvement regarding how we utilize data to continuously make the right decisions.

-The purpose of this repository is to display a handful of projects I completed while partaking in a 12-week data science bootcamp.
+The purpose of this repository is to display a handful of projects I completed while participating in a 12-week data science bootcamp.
 I hope you enjoy!

 # Projects
 ---